QTM350/-ACCENTing-AWS_Transcribe-Accuracy-Code/README.md

+To access collab notebooks: notebooks-code folder

-To see how to generate transcripts using AWS Transcribe: refer to the aws-generated-transcriptions folder
+To see how to generate transcripts using AWS Transcribe: aws-generated-transcriptions folder

+To access the blog for our project: Qtm350_Final_Blog.ipyng folder